Graduation Requirements

 • AP English Literature and Composition

-• IB Language Studies A: Literature (HL)
+• IB Language Studies A: Literature Higher Level (2 credits)

 • Business English

-• College Preparatory ELA
+• College Preparatory English Language Arts

 • Mathematical Models with Applications